FIRST AID COURSE LOGAN

 What Is First Aid?

-Knowing first aid can help you save lives.
-First aid skills and knowledge can be used to ease the pain experienced by the patient and prevent their injuries from getting worse.
-It can spell the difference between life and death, the gravity of the injury, and the recovery period needed by the patient.
+It has been proven time and time again that knowing first aid helps save lives.
+First aid skills and knowledge can be used to ease the anxiety and pain experienced by the patient and prevent their injuries from getting worse.
+It can spell the difference between life and death, the gravity of the injury, and the recovery duration of the casualty.

 First aiders must have the necessary skills and knowledge to administer first aid.
 They should know how to properly assess the situation and make the right decisions.
 They should also remain calm in times of emergency, as one of their duties is to reassure the patient under their care.